griffingilreath/Punch-Card-Project/README.md

   1. First checks the `secrets/api_keys.json` file
   2. Then falls back to environment variables
   3. Only uses settings file as a last resort
+- The new `update_api_key.py` script for securely updating your API key
 - Clear instructions in `secrets/README.md` for proper key management
 - Additional `.gitignore` rules to prevent accidental commits of sensitive data